The empire of the king of the ice: the musk ox

 Dovrefjell National Park is the best place to see musk oxen in Norway.
 But you can also spot them in the lower areas in forests and streams, and even along the E6 motorway.

-You can explore Dovrefjell National Park on your own accord following the many tracks, or you can head out with a guide.
+You can explore Dovrefjell National Park (officially Dovrefjell-Sunndalsfjella NP) on your own accord following the many hiking paths.
+Or you can head out with a special guide.
 When you encounter a musk ox, make sure you give it plenty of space, because they’re fast and they use their horns when they charge!
-You should also keep an eye out for reindeer and elk.
-Dovrefjell is a good place to spot these animals, especially at dusk.

 The highest peak in Dovrefjell is the Snøhetta mountain, it’s 2.286 metre high.
 It’s fairly easy to climb, you can pretty much just hike up it.
 You are likely to end up in the snow when you do so.